romaih/pdsnd_github/README.md

 Bikeshare data analytics

 ### Description
-Describe what your project is about and what it does
+This project is about creating interactive program to analyze data from three different cities.

 ### Files used
 Include the files used